CozyLesbian/An-Fork-Temp/README.md

-## ⚠️Important to PS3 users: Cache/savedata WILL be overwritten; ensure you've donated to avoid loss.
+## ⚠️Important to PS3 users: Cache/savedata WILL be overwritten; ensure you've donated your cache or valuable information will be lost forever!